 - Businesses would be allowed to deduct their cost of capital equipment more quickly.
 They could write off half the cost of new investment in the year it is purchased. - Temporarily reducing taxes on new investment encourages taxable businesses to make capital purchases now rather than delaying them.
 Increased investment now stimulates the economy. - The provision only benefits businesses with positive taxable income.
-Businesses running large net operating losses relative to past income, which many now are, receive no immediate benefit from additional deductions - Previous experience suggests bonus depreciation has limited effectiveness, but pairing this proposal with an extension of the net operating loss carry-back period might change this. - JCT estimates that the proposal would cost \$5.1 billion over 10 years.
+Businesses running large net operating losses relative to past income, which many now are, receive no immediate benefit from additional deductions - Previous experience suggests bonus depreciation has limited effectiveness, partly because accelerated deductions do not help companies with losses.
+Pairing this proposal with an extension of the net operating loss carry-back period for small businesses only does this little to change this. - JCT estimates that the proposal would cost \$5.1 billion over 10 years.